Student financial aid in the United States: Application process for need-based aid

 To qualify for need-based aid a student must have a significant amount of financial need, which is determined by the federal government based on the FAFSA.
 Using the information submitted on the FAFSA, the U.S. Department of Education calculates a figure called the Expected Family Contribution (EFC).
-If the EFC is less than the cost of attending a college, the student has financial need (as the term is used in the U.S. financial aid system).
+If the EFC is less than the cost of attending a college, the student has a financial need (as the term is used in the U.S. financial aid system).

-Students can file an appeal with their college financial aid office in order to seek additional financial aid, though the information about the process is not always clear or available online.
+Students can file an appeal with their college financial aid office to seek additional financial aid, though the information about the process is not always clear or available online.
 SwiftStudent, a free service, provides template letters for college students.

 Some well-to-do colleges have need-based aid of their own to distribute, in addition to federal and state aid (if any).
 These colleges require, in addition to the FAFSA, the CSS Profile financial form, which goes into greater detail.

 Need-based aid

-Need-based financial aid is awarded on the basis of the financial need of the student.
+Need-based financial aid is awarded based on the financial need of the student.
 The "need" of each student is a figure determined separately for each student.
 The Free Application for Federal Student Aid application (FAFSA) is generally used for determining federal, state, and institutional need-based aid eligibility.
 At private institutions, a supplemental application may be necessary for institutional need-based aid.

 A recent trend shows that what is purely need-based aid is not entirely clear.
 According to the National Postsecondary Aid Survey (NPSAS), SAT scores affect the size of institutional need-based financial aid.
 If a student has a high SAT score and a low family income, they will receive larger institutional need-based grants than a student with a low family income that has low SAT scores.
 In 1996, public higher education institutions gave students with high SAT scores and a low family income $1,255 in need-based grants.
 However, only $565 in need-based grants were given to students with low SAT scores who had low family incomes.
 The lower a student's SAT score, the smaller the amount of need-based grants a student received no matter what their family income level was.
 The same trend holds true for higher education private institutions.
 In 1996, private institutions gave students with high SAT scores and a low family income $7,123 versus $2,382 for students with low SAT scores and a low family income.
-Thus, “institutional need-based awards are less sensitive to need and more sensitive to ‘academic merit’ than the principles of needs analysis would lead us to expect.”
+Thus, "institutional need-based awards are less sensitive to need and more sensitive to 'academic merit' than the principles of needs analysis would lead us to expect."
 It has been found that increasing an SAT score in the range of 100-200 points can result in hundreds of dollars more in institutional grants and on average substantially more if one is attending a private institution.